Jupyter Notebook VM by Anarion Technologies

 Copy the Public IP Address

-SSH into Terminal and run following Commands:
+SSH into Terminal and Run these Commands:

 $ sudo su

-$ jupyter notebook –allow-root
+$ jupyter notebook –ip=0.0.0.0 –port=8888 –allow-root

-Password: admin
+Password: admin123

 Jupyter Notebook is ready to use